Michael Nnachi Okoro

-Michael Nnachi Okoro (born 1 November 1940) is a Nigerian clergyman who was the Bishop of the Roman Catholic Diocese of Abakaliki from 19 February 1983 until his retirement on 6 July 2021.
+Michael Nnachi Okoro (born 1 November 1940) is a Nigerian prelate who served as bishop of the Diocese of Abakaliki from 19 February 1983 until his retirement on 6 July 2021.

-Background and early life
+Background

-Okoro is from Unwana in Afikpo North Local Government Area of Ebonyi State.
-He was born in Adiabo in Calabar, Cross River State.
-His is the last of 8 children.
-His father worked as the manager of a palm oil plantation in Calabar at the peak of his career.

-For his primary education, he attended St Mary's Adiabo, Calabar from 1946 to 1952.
-His education in the above-mentioned school was halted following the retirement of his father and the subsequent relocation of his family to his hometown, Unwana, Afikpo.
-He continued his primary education in Unwana attending St Mary's Afikpo, St. Patrick's Ndibe and St Brigid's Ozizza in 1952, 1953 and 1954 respectively.
-He began his secondary education in St. Patrick's College, SPC, Calabar, briefly between 1955 and 1956.
-On making his intentions about wanting to become a priest, known to his mother who subsequently informed Right Reverend Thomas McGettrick, his transfer was processed to Queen of Apostles Junior Seminary, Afaha Obong, Akwa-Ibom State, where he stayed from 1957 till 1959.
-He wrote the West Africa Senior Secondary School Examination in 1958 and then proceeded to attending Bigard Memorial Seminary, Enugu.
+Okoro is from Unwana in Afikpo North, Ebonyi State, Nigeria although he was born in Adiabo in Calabar, Cross River State.
+The last of 8 children, his father was a palm oil plantation manager in Calabar.
+Okoro attended St. Mary's Adiabo, Calabar from 1946 to 1952 for his primary education.
+Following the family's relocation to the village, Okoro continued his primary education in St. Mary's Afikpo, St. Patrick's Ndibe and St. Brigid's Ozizza in 1952, 1953 and 1954 respectively.
+He began his secondary education at St. Patrick College, SPC, Calabar, briefly between 1955 and 1956.
+In 1957, he transferred to Queen of Apostles Junior Seminary, Afaha Obong in Akwa Ibom State, where he studied till 1959.
+He proceeded to Bigard Memorial Seminary, Enugu.